nuuuwan/news_lk3_data/README.md

 Former Inspector General of Police (IGP) Deshabandu Tennakoon has been arrested by the Criminal Investigation Department (CID).

-The former police chief has been arrested by a team of CID officers at his residence in Mirihana.
+The former police chief has been arrested by a team of CID officers at his residence.

 He has reportedly been arrested in connection with investigations into the attack carried out on the ‘Aragalaya’ protest movement on May 09, 2022, at the Galle Face Green in Colombo.